slashdotted/libmelda/README.md

 # Example integration

-In the kibi directory you will find an example of integration of Melda into a text-editor.
+In the [Kibi](https://github.com/slashdotted/kibi) repository you will find an example of integration of Melda into a text-editor.
 There is also another project [libmelda-tools](https://github.com/slashdotted/libmelda-tools/) which implements a simple command line tool to update, read, and meld Melda structures.

 # Publications